Dissipation of documented assets can be used as a compensating factor to help a HECM reverse mortgage applicant overcome a residual income shortfall.

 As an example, let’s assume a borrower has $100,000 in a Roth IRA (which isn’t taxable), 12 years estimated lifespan remaining, and a residual income shortfall of $500.
 With a remaining estimated lifespan of 12 years (144 months), the imputed monthly income from asset dissipation would be $694.44/month ($100,000 divided by 144 months).

-As you can see, the imputed income from the Roth IRA makes up for the residual income shortfall, which could make it possible to avoid a LESA or having the application turned down.
+As you can see, the imputed income from the Roth IRA makes up for the residual income shortfall in this example.
+These assets could make it possible for this borrower to avoid a LESA or be declined altogether.